Areas of Expertise

 - Citizen scientist community engagement and mobilization

-Nicholas Mallos is Director of the Trash Free Seas® Program at Ocean Conservancy.
+Nicholas Mallos is Senior Director of the Trash Free Seas® Program at Ocean Conservancy.
 Nick oversees Ocean Conservancy’s work on marine debris which include the annual International Coastal Cleanup, its international plastics initiative and the Trash Free Seas Alliance® (a co-operative group of businesses, conservationists and scientists focused on reducing plastic inputs into the ocean by 50% by 2025).

 After completing his graduate work, Nick wanted a job that allowed him to work at the nexus of field research, citizen science, and advocacy–not necessarily a request matching bountiful opportunities.
 Fortuitously, the stars aligned and a position opened at Ocean Conservancy to work on the very ocean issue for which he cares most deeply.
 Since joining ocean conservancy in 2010, he’s had the great fortune to participate in once in a lifetime research expeditions and work with incredible, devoted and inspiring people not only at Ocean Conservancy but also in coastal and inland communities around the world.
 This includes extensive field research assignments that have taken him from the North Pacific Gyre to the remote coastlines of Alaska and the Philippines and the tsunami-stricken shores of Japan.
 Nick has also testified before the U.S. Senate on the sources and impacts of plastic debris in the ocean, and routinely participates in international policy discussions at the Asia-Pacific Economic Cooperation, United Nations Environment Programme and other global fora.
 Nick occasionally appears on CNN to comment on matters pertaining to ocean health.